Second Brain Found in the Heart and Gut Neurons

 The Little Brain in the Heart

-Neurologist Dr. Andrew Armour from Montreal in Canada discovered a sophisticated collection of neurons in the heart that organized into a small, complex nervous system.
+Dr. Andrew Armour of the UCLA Neurocardiology Research Center discovered a sophisticated collection of neurons in the heart that organized into a small, complex nervous system.
 The heart’s nervous system contains around 40,000 neurons called sensory neurites that communicate with the brain.
-Dr. Armour dubbed this discovery as the "Little Brain in the Heart”.
+Dr. Armour dubbed this discovery as the "little brain in the heart."
 Memory is a distributive process which means you can’t localize it to a neuron or a group of neurons in the brain.
 The memory itself is distributed throughout the neural system.
 So, why do we draw a line at the brain?
 Maybe it's time we distinguish the functions of the brain and what we call the mind.

 What Is the Mind?

-The mind is considered the center of our consciousness.
-Historically, scientists tried to describe the mind as a byproduct of regular brain functions.
-The brain was considered to be the physical substance, and the mind was a conscious byproduct of it's activity.
-However, an increasing amount of evidence suggests that the mind goes beyond the confines of our skulls.
+The mind is considered the center of human consciousness.
+Scientists have always tried to describe it as a consequence of brain functions.
+The brain was always considered to be the primary hardware.
+However, an increasing amount of evidence suggests that the mind is a sophisticated software that goes beyond the physical limits of our skulls.

 The Mind Is Not Located Solely in the Brain

-Dan Siegel, a professor of psychiatry at UCLA School of Medicine describes the mind as, “the emergent self-organizing process, both embodied and relational, that regulates energy and information flow within and among us.”
-This definition supports the claim that the mind extends beyond our brains and perhaps even our physical bodies entirely.
-This is because our mind is both our perception of experiences and those experiences themselves.
-Siegel argues that it’s impossible to disentangle our subjective view of the world from our interactions.
+Professor Dan Siegel of UCLA School of Medicine describes the mind as, “the emergent self-organizing process, both embodied and relational, that regulates energy and information flow within and among us.”
+This definition supports the claim that the mind extends beyond our brains.
+Siegel takes it a step further.
+He believes that the mind extends into a some space outside of our bodies.
+He argues that the mind is our perception of life and life itself.
+That means that it’s difficult to separate our personal view of the world from our interactions.

-The human gut has been referred to by scientists as the "enteric nervous system."
-It is the only organ with its own independent nervous system, a sophisticated network of 100 million neurons embedded in the gut wall and your gastrointestinal tract from the esophagus to the rectum.
+The human gut has been referred to by some scientists as the "enteric nervous system."
+The enteric nervous system is widely-regarded as our second brain.
+It consists of a sophisticated network of 100 million neurons fixed in the walls of our guts.

-Bacteria in the gut produces hundreds of neurochemicals that the brain utilizes to control basic physiological processes and cognitive functions such as thinking, memory, and mood.
-Take serotonin for example.
-Serotonin is a chemical that influences digestion and mood states.
-It turns out that gut bacteria produces more than 90% of the serotonin in our bodies.
+Bacteria in the gut produce neurochemicals like serotonin that the second brain utilizes to control basic physiological processes and cognitive functions.
+Serotonin is a chemical that influences the digestive processes and mood states.
+The second brain in our gut produces over 90% of the chemical that exists in our entire bodies.

-Our stomach's versatile ability to communicate with the brain and its pivotal role in protecting the body against the dangers of our external world leads gastroenterologist Emeran Mayer, MD, Director of the Center for Neurobiology of Stress at the University of California, Los Angeles, to believe that, "it is unthinkable to think that the gut is not playing a critical role in mind states."
+Our gut is versatile in its ability to cooperate with the brain.
+This realization along with knowledge of our brain's capacity to regulate external dangers led researchers to the gut-brain connection.
+Gastroenterologist Emeran Mayer, MD, Director of the Center for Neurobiology of Stress at the University of California, Los Angeles, believes that, "it's almost unthinkable that the gut is not playing a critical role in mind states."